 This post contains affiliate links (at no extra cost to you).
 Please read our disclosure for more information.

-There are over 30 MCAT dates to choose from for 2018 and choosing which one is best for you can seem as difficult as taking the test itself!
-Answering the question “when should I take the MCAT” does not need to be difficult once you think over your application deadlines and consider when previous top scorers took their MCAT.
+There are over 30 MCAT test dates to choose from for 2019 and choosing which one is best for you can seem as difficult as taking the test itself!
+Answering the question “when should I take the MCAT” does not need to be difficult once you think over your medical school application deadline and consider when previous top scorers took their MCAT.

 Before we try to reinvent the wheel, let’s have a look at the most popular months to take the MCAT.
 Johns Hopkins University surveyed MCAT test takers who were administered the 2015 MCAT and that scored in the 90th percentile and here was the distribution:

 Aim to take the MCAT between April and September

 After viewing this chart of successful MCAT test takers, you can calculate that about 2/3 of the highest scorers took the test between August and September.
 Likely, having your summer open to studying offers a competitive advantage to scoring higher on the MCAT.
 Furthermore, this cohort fell between the months of April and September.
 Likely, having your summer open to studying offers a competitive advantage to scoring higher on the MCAT.
 Here are some MCAT summer bootcamps that take advantage of the long summer holiday.

 Get up to 20% off some of the best MCAT prep courses on the market today!
 That’s up to $159 in savings.